 - Customize the flavors to your likings.
 If you don’t like dark chocolate, don’t put dark chocolate on your dessert board!
 Just try to keep the pops of color on your board and to space out the ingredients artfully.

 - Let your kids help.
-If you’re like me and would make a dessert board to share with your kids and friends, let them have a part in putting it together!
+If you’re like me and would make a dessert board to share with your kids and friends, let them help put it together!
 Will it be as spotless and organized?
 No. But will they have fun?
 Absolutely.

 Frequently Asked Questions